simple-icons/simple-icons/CONTRIBUTING.md

   * Build: `docker build . -t simple-icons`
   * Run: `docker run --rm -v ${PWD}/icons/file-to-optimize.svg:/image.svg simple-icons`

+After optimizing the icon, double-check it against your original version to ensure no visual imperfections have crept in.
+Also make sure that the dimensions of the path have not been changed so that the icon no longer fits exactly within the canvas.
+We currently check the dimensions up to a precision of 3 decimal points.

 ### 4. Annotate the Icon

 Each icon in Simple Icons has been annotated with a number of attributes and elements to increase accessibility.
 These include: